openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 This enrollment process is almost entirely automated.
 With "auto" no identity needs to exist prior to enrollment.
 The act of enrolling the identity actually creates the identity.
-Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on the machine that is about to enroll and that the certificate presented is valid to a CA already uploaded to the Ziti Controller.
-This flow also requires that a jwt specifically created for enrollment be downloaded from the CA and the CA uploaded needs to be valid for isAutoCaEnrollmentEnabled.
+Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is valid to a [third party CA](~/ziti/manage/pki.md#third-party-ca-optional) already uploaded to the Ziti Controller.
+This flow also requires that a jwt specifically created for enrollment be downloaded from the Ziti Controller.
+The third party CA must also have the `isAutoCaEnrollmentEnabled` property set to true.

-You can get the .jwt by downloading the file from:  `${controller_uri}/cas/${ca_id}/jwt`
+The jwt file specific for a given third party CA is accessible from:  `${controller_uri}/cas/${id}/jwt` where `${controller_uri}` represents the fully qualified address of the Ziti Controller api and `${id}` represents the identifier for the given third party CA.